zetapush-demo/katacoda-scenarios/1-FirstTest/step4Deploy.md

 `npm run deploy`{{execute}}

-That's it, you've deployed your first application with ZetaPush.
+That's it, you've deployed your first application on ZetaPush.